MicrobiologyETHZ/Methods_in_Microbiomics/docs/assembly/metagenomic_workflows.rst

 .. important::

     Per-cell normalization.
 Metagenomic profiles should be normalized to relative cell numbers in the sample by dividing the gene abundances by the median abundance of 10 universal single-copy phylogenetic marker genes (MGs).
-Is there a tutorial?

 -----